Aman-Dinesh-Mishra/Amanity/README.md

 # Amanity - Portfolio 🌐

 Welcome to my personal portfolio website — a sleek, responsive, and dynamic space where I showcase my front-end development skills and design philosophy.
-From smooth scroll interactions to framer-motion-powered animations and dark mode finesse, this site blends functionality and aesthetics.
+From smooth scroll interactions to dark mode finesse, this site blends functionality and aesthetics.

 Live Link : https://miamanity.vercel.app/